akshew/NiNi-Privacy/README.md

 We may update our privacy policy from time to time.
 We will notify you of any changes by posting the new policy on this page and updating the "Last Updated" date.

 ### Contact Us
-If you have any questions or concerns about this privacy policy, please contact us at: [Your Contact Information]
+If you have any questions or concerns about this privacy policy, please contact us at: [discord](https://discord.gg/teamkronix)

-By using NINI, you agree to the collection and use of information in accordance with this privacy policy.
+By using Eleven, you agree to the collection and use of information in accordance with this privacy policy.